Why do Dogs Eat Poop? Causes & Solutions

 Last Updated on

-Dogs commonly exhibit many strange, curious and sometimes disgusting behaviors, but few are as baffling to canine guardians, like when their dog begins chowing down on poop.
-Scientifically termed coprophagia, this is simply disgusting to watch.
+Dogs commonly exhibit many strange, curious and sometimes disgusting behaviors, but few are as baffling to canine guardians as when their dog begins chewing down on poop.
+Scientifically termed coprophagia, this behavior can be very disgusting to watch, and we understand.
 Its cause is unknown, but it’s relatively common in dogs.
-We will answer the very persistent question of why do dogs eat poop?
+So today, let’s understand what coprophagia is and why do dogs eat poop.
 Highlight the possible harms and what you can do to prevent it in a step-by-step form.
+Let us begin!

 What is Coprophagia?

-Eating poop, if the feces are infected with harmful bacteria (such as E. coli), viruses or intestinal worms, can be dangerous for our dog on several levels.
-This behaviour needs to be addressed in order to prevent possible health risks.
+Eating poop infected with harmful bacteria (such as E. coli), viruses or intestinal worms, can be dangerous for dogs.
+This behavior needs to be addressed in order to prevent possible health risks.

 Why Do Dogs Eat Poop?
 Common Reasons